 History

-The Shakuhachi came to Japan from China in the 3rd century AD.
-Over that time it has been used extensively by Zen monks for meditation.
-It is found in various forms all over the world, from the Pygmies in the Congo to the Sherpas in the Himalayas, but only in Japan is it put to such an esoteric use.
+The shakuhachi originally came from China during the Tang Dynasty (i.e., around the 6th century).
+Centuries later, during Japan’s feudal era, it found extensive use by Zen monks for meditation.
+This simple end-blown flute shows up in various forms all over the world, from the Pygmies in the Congo to the Sherpas in the Himalayas, but only in Japan did it find such an esoteric purpose.

 Blowing Zen: The Book and CD